REASY/python-free-threading-vs-multiprocessing-benchmarks/data_races/article.md

 ---

+## Terms (one minute)

+- **Race condition**: the outcome depends on timing/interleaving; you can have one even if no single machine word is being "torn."
+- **Data race** (C/C++ sense): two threads access the same memory concurrently, at least one is a write, and there is no synchronization.
+In C/C++, this is *undefined behavior*.
+- In this post: Act 1 is a Python‑level invariant getting observed mid‑update; Act 3 is a deliberate C‑level data race (and the symptom we'll measure is tearing).

+---

-## Act 1: I went hunting for the most obvious data race possible
+## Act 1: I went hunting for the most obvious torn invariant possible

 I wanted a concurrency bug that's basically a meme: